IntelliProlog/IntelliProlog/doc/parser_lexer/parser.md

   this is `ch.eif.intelliprolog.psi.impl`.
-+ The element type holder class, an interface containing references to all the types in our parser as well as a factory for creating these elements when they are encountered during the parsing process, in our own plugin this is `ch.eif.intelliprolog.psi.PrologTypes`.
++ The element type holder class, an interface containing references to all the types in our parser as well as a factory for creating these elements when they are encountered during the parsing process, in our own plugin this is `PrologTypes`.
 + The element type class, the class we created earlier.
 + The token type class, the class we created earlier.